AKMIA2012/AKMIA2012/README.md

 - 👋 Hi, I’m @AKMIA2012
 - 👀 I’m interested in ROBLOX
 -
-- 🌱 I’m currently learning to do a hacker
+- 🌱 I’m currently learning to be a hacker
+- in ROBLOX
 -
 -